rdbishop19/vendomatic/README.md

 ## Installation
 In the terminal, clone this repo then `cd` into the directory it creates.

-Mac users - Run the command `python app.py`
+Mac users - run `python app.py`

-Windows users = run `winpty python.exe app.py`
+Windows users - run `winpty python.exe app.py`

 You should see a message to notify you that the Flask service is running:
 ![flask app status](./flask_app.png)